-The directors are responsible for maintaining proper accounting records that disclose with reasonable accuracy at any time the financial position of the parent company and enable them to ensure that its financial statements comply with the Companies Act 2006.
-They have general responsibility for taking such steps as are reasonably open to them to safeguard the assets of the group and to prevent and detect fraud and other irregularities.
+The directors are responsible for maintaining proper accounting records that are sufficient to show and explain the company's transactions and disclose with reasonable accuracy at any time the financial position of the company and enable them to ensure that its financial statements comply with the Companies Act 2006.
+They are also responsible for safeguarding the assets of the company and hence for taking such steps as are reasonably open to them to safeguard the assets of the group and to prevent and detect fraud and other irregularities.